 Help Plan for Field Work Term

-The reality that your student, who may have just left home for college, now has to find an internship and temporary housing may sound daunting.
+The reality that your student, who may have just left home for college, now has to find a six-week internship may sound daunting.
 Keep in mind, students rise to the challenge every year, and the skills they learn in the process serve them well after graduation.

 Ask About Field Work Term

 Bringing up FWT in a casual and open-ended way helps students to keep FWT planning on the forefront of their minds.
-You might remind your student to print FWT Important Dates and to note these on a calendar.
-The FWT Planning Guide, FWT Planning Timeline, and resource documents for finding a FWT position are excellent aids to help your student understand strategies and tools for finding an FWT.
+Resource pages for finding a FWT position are excellent aids to help your student understand strategies and tools for finding an FWT.

 You can be very helpful to students as they try to imagine what they want to do over FWT.
 Recommend they read the FWT and the Plan Process overview to get a framework for thinking about their FWT trajectory.
 Suggest ways they can think broadly about areas to explore as well as places where they can gain certain kinds of experience.
 We recommend offering this support without directly telling them what to do.
-You can also encourage students to log into Bennington’s career resource platform called WorkLink, where they will find a database of over 500 active FWT employers and 8000 additional archived listings.
-If your student needs help making the most of WorkLink, have them schedule a WorkLink support session with our Career Development staff.
+You can also encourage students to log into Bennington’s career resource platform called Handshake, where they will find a database of hundreds of internship opportunities.
+If your student needs help making the most of Handshake, have them schedule a Handshake support session with our Career Development staff.

 Talk About Budgeting, Housing, and Logistics